GeorgianaUrsea/Final-Project/README.md

 -the site is loading tough

-- dificult/not user friendly website
+-dificult/not user friendly website

--  the product packaging to be broken
+-the product packaging to be broken

-- functionality problems/fluctuations in product quality
+-functionality problems/fluctuations in product quality

-- the risk of the product to be damaged
+-the risk of the product to be damaged

-- the risk of compatibility of uploaded files
+-the risk of compatibility of uploaded files

 <h4>1.1.6 Evaluating entry criteria</h4>